 Make sure you add salt to your domestic dishwasher as soon as indicated, top up the rinse aid and ensure it is set to the correct level.
 More rinse aid is not better…the glasses will show a blue tint.

 Use a quality tablet or pouch that indicates it is suitable for glass and about once a week use a tablet that actively cleans and descales the machine.
 Fairy Platinum (not lemon scented) is excellent at this, though the perfume is too strong for frequent fine glass washing.

 You should see clean shiny steel when looking at the internal back wall of your machine.
 If it is white/chalky this is a build up of limescale that will scratch glass over time.

 Always use the quickest setting.
 ECO is usually the longest setting.

 Try to wash the glass without putting plates and cutlery in the machine.

 Do a dedicated glass wash, with the lower rack empty.

 Use StemGrip to support the glasses, which is available HERE.

 If necessary, polish the glasses without twisting, as above.

 Professional establishments use dedicated reverse osmosis glass washing machines.
-The reverse osmosis softens the water thus leaving no water marks on the dry glass.
+The reverse osmosis demineralises the water thus causing no micro abrasion and leaving no water marks as the glass dries.